 Ephemeral Services

-Dagger Functions support service containers, enabling users to spin up additional services (as containers) and communicate with those services from their pipelines.
+Dagger Functions support service containers, enabling users to spin up additional services (as containers) and communicate with those services from their workflows.

 This makes it possible to: